tegorman13/ccl/docs/ai_decision.md

   Effect.](#large-language-model-recall-uncertainty-is-modulated-by-the-fan-effect)
 - [Accuracy-Time Tradeoffs in AI-Assisted Decision Making under Time Pressure.](#accuracy-time-tradeoffs-in-ai-assisted-decision-making-under-time-pressure)
+- [The LLM Effect: Are Humans Truly Using LLMs, or Are They Being Influenced By Them Instead?](#the-llm-effect-are-humans-truly-using-llms-or-are-they-being-influenced-by-them-instead)
+- [Mutual Theory of Mind in Human-AI Collaboration: An Empirical Study with LLM-driven AI Agents in a Real-time Shared Workspace Task](#mutual-theory-of-mind-in-human-ai-collaboration-an-empirical-study-with-llm-driven-ai-agents-in-a-real-time-shared-workspace-task)
+- [Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces](#bridging-the-gulf-of-envisioning-cognitive-design-challenges-in-llm-interfaces)
+- [Learning To Guide Human Decision Makers With Vision-Language Models](#learning-to-guide-human-decision-makers-with-vision-language-models)
+- [How does Value Similarity affect Human Reliance in AI-Assisted Ethical Decision Making?](#how-does-value-similarity-affect-human-reliance-in-ai-assisted-ethical-decision-making)

 ## To Trust or to Think: Cognitive Forcing Functions Can Reduce Overreliance on AI in AI-assisted Decision-making